roudraghosal/roudraghosal/README.md

 <h2 align="left">Hi 👋!
-My name is Roudra Ghoshal and I'm a second year  engineering student, India, focused on building scalable software in cloud, AI, and web development.</h2>
+My name is Roudra Ghosal
+  al and I'm a second year  engineering student, India, focused on building scalable software in cloud, AI, and web development.</h2>

 ###